SrdjanMilic/typescript-basics/README.md

 Web site with basic TypeScript code examples.

-Note: The site code is dynamic, so you can use main.ts script for your own practice.
+Note: The results from code blocks examples are dynamic and generated from compiled main.ts file.

 Site instance:
 <http://188.166.11.99/typescript-basics/dist>